Drawn-out Aleppo fight suggests strains in Syria army

-But while President Bashar al-Assad’s forces command the skies and have an overwhelming advantage in armor, artillery and troops, faltering morale could be offsetting the army’s superior firepower.
+But while President Bashar al-Assad’s forces command the skies and have an overwhelming advantage in armour, artillery and troops, faltering morale could be offseting the army’s superior firepower.

 “I know these people, I worked with them.
 They are cowards, they have no heart,” rebel commander Abu Furat al-Garabolsy told Reuters outside Syria’s largest city.